 Q - “If I was talking to your best friend, what is one thing they would say you need to work on?”

-A – The point of this kind of question is to understand your ability to self-reflect and be critical.
+A – The point of these types of interview questions is to understand your ability to self-reflect and be critical.
 Again, they are looking at your analytical skills but also your ability to be honest.
 You could use a positive trait of yours for example, you may be very honest.
 When you have an issue with a colleague you prefer to talk about it and that may cause friction.

 Remember that we all have positives and negatives, the goal of an interview is to understand how you interact with people and whether you fit within the company’s culture.
 Being honest with yourself and during the interview is always the best place to come from.